morpheusthewhite/nordpy/README.md

 ![Alt text](media/screenshots/screen05.png?raw=true "Preview")

 <li> Scale Factor: this parameter affects the size of a window (will be restored at each start)</li>
-<li> Network Manager: if checked NordPy will try to connect through networkmanager-openvpn plugin (checked by default).
-Works only if network manager is enabled</li>
+<li> Network Manager: if checked NordPy will try to connect through networkmanager-openvpn plugin (disabled by default).
+Works only if network manager is enabled.
+It is discouraged the use, as it leaks DNS.</li>

 #### Previews
 ![Alt text](media/screenshots/screen01.png?raw=true "Preview")